sajjadGG/book-python/basics/control-flow/statements.rst

         print('First line of the true statement')
         print('Second line of the true statement')
         print('Third line of the true statement')

+    # First line of the true statement
+    # Second line of the true statement
+    # Third line of the true statement

 .. code-block:: python
     :caption: Multiline blocks